Q3: explain the important term “trigger-event”, in relation to “trigger-action”

 Many memory leak detectors work by counting instances for each class and detect growth over time.
 The assumption — instance count for any class should rise and fall, not rise and rise.
 IMHO, This is the #1 fundamental assumption in memory leak detectors.

-In general, if a system is supposed to generate increasing “live” objects then it will crash sooner or later.
+In general, if by design a system is supposed to generate increasing “live” objects then it will crash sooner or later.
 However, if under normal load the increase is slow enough relative to the lifespan between VM restarts, then it’s tolerable but still, such a design remains worrisome and questionable for a robust server-side engine.

 When elements exceed 75% of the “existing-buckets” , the hashmap must grow .
 System doesn’t care if any bucket is shared by multiple elements